wavefrontHQ/docs/pages/doc/alerts.md

   </tbody>
 </table>

+{% include note.html content="If you want to add a new tag in the revamped Alerts Browser, enter the name of the tag and click plus icon next to the new tag name. " %}

 {% include tip.html content="Read the blog post [Skyline Resolves Production Incidents Faster with Alert-Based Health Dashboards](https://tanzu.vmware.com/content/blog/skyline-resolves-production-incidents-faster-with-alert-based-health-dashboards) for a discussion of a real-world example." %}